Subsections of

 ## Path where to store generated images

-# IMAGE_PATH=/tmp
+# LOCALAI_IMAGE_PATH=/tmp

 ## Specify a default upload limit in MB (whisper)

-# UPLOAD_LIMIT
+# LOCALAI_UPLOAD_LIMIT

-# HUGGINGFACEHUB_API_TOKEN=Token here
+# LOCALAI_HUGGINGFACEHUB_API_TOKEN=Token here

 Now that we have the .env set lets set up our docker-compose.yaml file.
 It will use a container from quay.io.